expertanalytics/xal/content/training/python/machine-learning.md

 In this course we will focus on the application of tools to perform various aspects of machine learning, using the [Scikit-learn](https://scikit-learn.org/) toolkit.
-We will touch base on how the various algorithms works.
+We will touch base on how the various algorithms work.

 ## Prerequisite